Sharklet Antibacterial Armour

 Sharklet biomimicry

 On the left is an image of a shark skin denticle.
 On the right is the Sharklet micropattern.
 Note the similarities in design – diamond pattern and ordered feature lengths.
-Source: Sharklet | what is biomimicry.
+Source Sharklet, what is biomimicry.

 Furthermore, this technology follows the principles of surface energy.
 For instance, water interaction on a material surface through beads of rain on a waxed car.